GoodManWEN/py-fnvhash-c/README.md

 Because of deprecation, we selectively did not implement FNV-0.

-A simple bloom filter built inside , ultra fast to use for state less authentication.

 With code structure referenced to [https://github.com/znerol/py-fnvhash](https://github.com/znerol/py-fnvhash)

-## Requirements
-- Some requirements.

 ## Install

     pip install fnvhash-c

 ## Feature
-- Some feature.
+- Hash latency reduce to under 100ns.
+- A simple bloom filter built inside , which uses a slightly different parameter than the default value to keep result diverse.
+Ultra fast to use for state less authentication.

 ## Documentation
 https://fnvhash-c.readthedocs.io